 Further information about this event can be found at the People’s Ground Conference website.

 2015 Fabric Conference, Adelaide

 Australia ICOMOS’ conference Fabric is a forum to gather and debate the issues associated with the conservation of heritage fabric.
-The conference will take place in Adelaide from 5-8 November 2015.
+The conference took place in Adelaide from 5-8 November 2015.

 Issues include: understanding and stewardship of traditional and technical conservation skills, engaging communities in conservation, advancing conservation knowledge, exploring new technologies, and fostering of training opportunities for the future conservation and interpretation of heritage fabric.